cran-task-views/Bayesian/Bayesian.md

 -   `r pkg("exactLoglinTest")` provides functions for
     log-linear models that compute Monte Carlo estimates of conditional P-values for goodness of fit tests.
+-   `r pkg("FME")` provides functions to help in fitting models to data, to perform Monte Carlo, sensitivity and identifiability analysis.
+It is intended to work with models be written as a set of differential equations that are solved either by an integration routine from deSolve, or a steady-state solver from rootSolve.
+-   The `gbayes()` function in `r pkg("Hmisc")` derives the posterior (and optionally) the predictive distribution when both the prior and the likelihood are Gaussian, and when the statistic of interest comes from a two-sample problem.
+-   The `r pkg("hbsae")` package provides functions to compute small area estimates based on a basic area or unit-level model.
+The model is fit using restricted maximum likelihood, or in a hierarchical Bayesian way.
+-   `r pkg("matchingMarkets")` implements a structural model based on a Gibbs sampler to correct for the bias from endogenous matching (e.g. group formation or two-sided matching).
+-   `r pkg("mombf")` performs model selection based on non-local priors, including MOM, eMOM and iMOM priors..
+-   `r pkg("prevalence")` provides functions for the estimation of true prevalence from apparent prevalence in a Bayesian framework.
+MCMC sampling is performed via JAGS/rjags.
+-   `r pkg("PReMiuM")` is a package for profile regression, which is a Dirichlet process Bayesian clustering where the response is linked non-parametrically to the covariate profile.
+-   `r pkg("revdbayes")` provides functions for the Bayesian analysis of extreme value models using direct random sampling from extreme value posterior distributions.
+-   The `vcov.gam()` function the `r pkg("mgcv")` package
+    can extract a Bayesian posterior covariance matrix of the parameters from a fitted `gam` object.

 ### Bayesian models for specific disciplines